Contact Us for a Free Consultation 818-394-7835

 When amputation becomes necessary, a personal injury case goes from simply covering the costs of medical treatment and recovery to covering extended care and compensation, possibly for life.

-The life care plan is a highly detailed document listing all current and projected costs associated with the victim's recent and ongoing needs for care.
+The life care plan is a highly detailed document listing all current and projected costs associated with the victim's recent and ongoing care needs.
+Costs incorporated into the plan may include, but are not limited to:

 • Projected costs of ongoing medical care (including maintenance medications, pain management, prosthetics, diagnostic testing, medical equipment, planned surgeries, etc.),